nicoediaz/nicoediaz.github.io/_pages/services.md

 - 33rd International Conference on Software Analysis, Evolution, and Reengineering (`SANER 2026`)
 - 19th Int.
 Conference on Cooperative and Human Aspects of Software Engineering (`CHASE 2026`)
 - 9th International Conference on Technical Debt (`TechDebt 2026`)
+- 21th Int.
+Conference on Evaluation of Novel Approaches to Software Engineerin(`ENASE`2026`).
 - The 2025 European Symposium on Usable Security (`EuroUSEC 2025`)
 - 29th International Conference on Evaluation and Assessment in Software Engineering (`EASE 2025`)
 - 20th International Conference on Availability, Reliability and Security (`ARES 2025`)